Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Method

 \subsection{Joint Energy-Based Model}

-Our approach builds upon the Joint Energy-Based Model (JEM) framework introduced by \citet{grathwohl2019your}, which reinterprets the outputs of a standard discriminative classifier as an energy-based model (EBM) over the joint distribution of data $x$ and labels $y$.
+Our approach builds upon the JEM framework \citep{grathwohl2019your}, which reinterprets the outputs of a standard discriminative classifier as an energy-based model (EBM) over the joint distribution of data $x$ and labels $y$.
 Given a classifier network that produces logits $f_{\theta}(x) \in \mathbb{R}^K$ for $K$ classes, JEM defines the joint energy function as:

 where $f_{\theta}(x)[y]$ is the logit corresponding to class $y$.
 This energy function can be normalized to obtain a joint probability density: